 Degree in Geography and Land Use Planning

-The Bachelor's Degree in Geography and Territorial Planning has been developed in accordance with current regulations, taking into account the recommendations of the White Paper on the Bachelor's Degree in Geography and Territorial Planning and the regulations set out in Royal Decree 1393/2007 of 29 October, which establishes the organisation of official university courses, and the various regulations issued by the University of La Laguna: the Regulations of the Undergraduate Studies Commission of the University of La Laguna (approved by the Governing Council on 22 October 2007) and the General Guidelines for the Design of Undergraduate Degrees at the University of La Laguna (Governing Council of 30 January 2008).
-Regulations on Official Postgraduate Studies at the University of La Laguna (Governing Council, 27 October 2007), in addition to the Criteria and Guidelines for the Implementation of Degrees issued by the Autonomous Government.
+The Bachelor's Degree in Geography and Spatial Planning has been developed in accordance with current regulations, taking into account the recommendations of the White Paper on the Bachelor's Degree in Geography and Spatial Planning, as well as the provisions of Royal Decree 1393/2007 of October 29, which establishes the organization of official university studies, and the various regulations issued by the University of La Laguna: the Regulations of the Undergraduate Studies Committee of the University of La Laguna (approved by the Governing Council on October 22, 2007) and the General Guidelines for the Design of Undergraduate Degrees of the University of La Laguna (Governing Council, January 30, 2008).
+It also incorporates the Regulations for Official Postgraduate Studies of the University of La Laguna (Governing Council, October 27, 2007), in addition to the Criteria and Guidelines for the Implementation of Degrees of the Autonomous Government.

 The guidelines issued by the Ministry of Education and Science are incorporated into the general regulations of the ULL, among which the following stand out due to their direct impact on the structure of the curriculum: